Rubick-dev/100-days-of-code/log.md

 ### --- Day 117 Thursday 12th July, 2018 --- ###

-**Today's Progress**: Started working on the Node prep for React that I am about to learn.medusa
+**Today's Progress**: Started and completed module 12 which is working on the node aspect of React preperation.
+5 hours of study and coding

 **Thoughts**: